GarretKern/ARP_Shell/README.md

 **Sending** messages:

 The sending host sends hex-encoded data in the source hardware (MAC) address field of ARP packets.
 The sending host spoofs the broadcast_ip, an
 IP address used an indicator for the receiving host to capture packets.
-6 characters are sent per ARP message.
+Six characters are sent per ARP message.

 **Receiving** messages: